 - FINRA will not edit personal identifying information, such as names or email addresses, from submissions.
 Persons should submit only information that they wish to make publicly available.
-See NTM 03-73 (November 2003) (Online Availability of Comments) for more information. - A rule set is a group of rules identified by FINRA staff to contain similar subject, characteristics or objectives.
+See NTM 03-73 (November 2003) (Online Availability of Comments) for more information. - A rule set is a group of rules identified by FINRA staff to contain a similar subject, characteristics or objectives. - 3.
+FINRA is including a review of firms' implementation experience with FINRA guidance regarding ordinary and usual business entertainment provided by firms or their associated persons to the firms' clients and their guests.
+See Letter to Henry H. Hopkins and Sarah McCafferty, T. Rowe Price Investment Services, Inc., from R. Clark Hooper, NASD, dated June 10, 1999.